now-examples/basics/flaskex-postgresql/README.md

 > Alternatively, create a project, and Git repository, with this example template [using the ZEIT dashboard](https://zeit.co/new/flaskex-postgresql).

 Once initialized locally, you will see several `.py` files which each correspond to a route in defined in the `now.json` configuration file.
-Each `.py` file is an input to the [Python Builder](https://zeit.co/docs/v2/deployments/official-builders/python-now-python) which emits a corresponding Lambda for each file.
+Each `.py` file is an input to the [Python Builder](https://zeit.co/docs/v2/deployments/official-builders/python-now-python) which emits a corresponding [Lambda](https://zeit.co/docs/v2/deployments/concepts/lambdas/) for each file.

-You will need to add a couple [secrets](https://zeit.co/docs/v2/deployments/environment-variables-and-secrets) before deploying.
+You will need to add a couple of [secrets](https://zeit.co/docs/v2/deployments/environment-variables-and-secrets) before deploying.

 ```shell
 $ now secrets add flaskex-db-uri 'postgresql+pg8000://username:password@pgsql.example.com/database'